Skip to content

 • wraps matching actions and keeps the action hook semantics intact

-• supports include to limit which actions are tracked
+• supports include to limit which actions are tracked and to explicitly opt promise-returning actions into tracking when they are declared without async

 • supports policies and a shared policy override for concurrency control